Microchip-MPLAB-Harmony/core_apps_sam_e70_s70_v70_v71/apps/driver/i2c/async/i2c_multi_slave/readme.md

 Two application tasks are created which act as clients to the same instance of the I2C driver:

-APP_I2C_TEMP_SENSOR_Tasks:
+- **APP_I2C_TEMP_SENSOR_Tasks:**

-Reads temperature every 1 second, prints on console and notifies the EEPROM client.
-The Time System Service is used to generate a callback every 1 second
+    - Reads temperature every 1 second, prints on console and notifies the EEPROM client
+    - The Time System Service is used to generate a callback every 1 second

-APP_I2C_EEPROM_Tasks:
+- **APP_I2C_EEPROM_Tasks:**

-Writes temperature values to the EEPROM once the temperature read complete notification is received.
-The task also reads and prints the last five saved temperature data from the EEPROM when user enters any key on the console.
+    - Writes temperature values to the EEPROM once the temperature read complete notification is received
+    - The task also reads and prints the last five saved temperature data from the EEPROM when user enters any key on the console

 ## Downloading and building the application